Skip to content

 “If you’re having a conversation with someone and sending an email at the same time, that’s not being present,” Laura says.

-And even if you think you’re an adept multi-tasker at work, science shows multi-tasking does not equate to efficiency.
-A Nature study found heavier media multitasking is associated with a propensity to have attention lapses and forget things.
+And even if you think you’re an adept multi-tasker at work, science shows, opens in a new tab multi-tasking does not equate to efficiency.
+A Nature, opens in a new tab study found heavier media multitasking is associated with a propensity to have attention lapses and forget things.

 “If you’re working on a task and notice your thoughts getting hijacked, gently pull your awareness back to the task and complete it before moving onto the next one.”